 Lastly, if a PM overcomes innumerable problems (that may have been partially caused as PM was not being proactive) against a few odds then she/he is treated as a Superhero.

 Alas!
 This is the plain truth of Corporate Life.
-I found this cartoon on Internet that very well describes this truth.

 So, should you also employ a Reactive Strategy?

 You should employ proper project risk response strategies and manage your projects proactively.
 In my opinion project success is paramount.
 Rest everything would follow.